 The Integrated Water Management Program was established by the Victorian Government in 2017 to promote collaborative planning and management of water, land and related services to maximise economic, social and ecological benefits to all Victorians.

 The IWM program is delivering on Chapter 5 of Water for Victoria (Actions 5.7 and 5.8), which detail how community values and local opportunities are represented in planning as IWM is put into practice.

 The IWM program, by working with the IWM Forums, has identified and prioritised IWM projects and enabling policies.
-The Forums and the department are working through the delivery of these priorities, with progress over the last 2 years including:
+The Forum partners are working through the delivery of these priorities, with progress over the last 3 years including:

 National Water Grid Authority funding

-The successful applications for National Water Grid Authority funding for the development of several business cases and delivery of an on-ground project (Bellarine Recycled Water Project).
+The successful applications for National Water Grid Authority funding for the development of several business cases and delivery of an on-ground projects (Western Irrigation Network and the Bellarine Recycled Water Project).

 Advancing policy work on embedding IWM in urban planning and identifying options for systemic funding of IWM.